EDD Calculator - Estimated Date of Delivery

 How far along am I?

 Upon providing all the data, you will receive two results: the fetus' LMP and US gestational ages.
 There might be a slight difference between them, which you shouldn't be worried about.
 However, if the disparity is significant, it might be a sign of a growth problem, or another severe illnesses.
 This issue is more severe the later the pregnancy is.
-You will find all the relevant details in the section below.
+You will find all the relevant details.

 Update your pregnancy calendar!